-Maurizio Venturini, Assistant Principal
+Maurizio Venturini, Associate Principal

 Maurizio Venturini, son of a concert pianist and a ship engineer, is a descendant of an Italian aristocratic family.
 He received his master’s of music in bassoon performance from the Cincinnati Conservatory of Music in 1998.
 In 1979 he received his doctorate, majoring in bassoon performance, from the Conservatorio di Musica di Santa Cecilia in Rome, Italy.
 He also received a degree in music cultural knowledge from the Latium Literary Center and a degree in geology from the High Institute of Science, both in Rome, Italy.
 He has studied with many noted bassoonists, including W. Winstead, K. Thunemann, M. Constantini, and M. Turkovic at the Mozarteum Conservatory of Music in Salzburg, Austria.